 about our engineering faculty:

-engineering Materials & Manufacturing Processes – basic material structures and properties. mechanical behavior of materials. manufacturing processes theory. materials processing. quality assurance. laboratory experiments.
+engineering materials and manufacturing – basic material structures and properties. mechanical behavior of materials. manufacturing processes theory. materials processing. quality assurance. laboratory experiments.

-find out more about frostburg state university’s engineering program
+find out more about frostburg state university’s materials engineering program